 Another way around counting your time is simply to change a behavior that you normally do.
 For example, if you check your phone immediately when you wake up, use the bathroom, or fall asleep you could avoid that behavior.
 This will likely cut down on the total time.
 While it is hard to say an exact time of healthy smartphone use, it likely a “less is more” thing.

-One important point is that children’s screen-time used is influenced by their parent’s use.
-Techniques such as selecting one day a week without electronic devices, including smart phones, may be a welcome strategy for keeping overuse in check.
-I have encouraged our family to do this once a week – I am calling it, somewhat ironically, “Sunday Funday.”
+One important point is that children’s screen-time use is influenced by their parent’s use.
+Techniques such as selecting one day a week without electronic devices, including smart phones, may be a good strategy for keeping overuse in check.
+I have encouraged our family to do this once a week – I call it, somewhat ironically, “Sunday Funday.”
 It is interesting to see how often topics of electronics and smartphones come up during the day.